cheredia19/paris-2024-olympics/README.md

 - Italy: 9th, 12
 - Germany: 10th, 12

-On the other hand, Finland didn't win any single medal, [ending a 116-year medal streak in the Summer Olympics](https://www.helsinkitimes.fi/finland/finland-news/domestic/25508-paris-ends-finland-s-116-year-medal-streak-in-summer-olympics.html).
+On the other hand, **Finland didn't win any medal**, [ending a 116-year medal streak in the Summer Olympics](https://www.helsinkitimes.fi/finland/finland-news/domestic/25508-paris-ends-finland-s-116-year-medal-streak-in-summer-olympics.html).

-China, Japan, and South Korea gathered 95% of the 77 gold medals won by East Asian nations.
+China, Japan, and South Korea gathered **95% of the 77 gold medals** won by East Asian nations.
 Of the countries from Oceania, Australia earned 18 golds, while New Zealand won 10.

-Uzbekistan was the best Eurasian performer with eight medals, followed by Georgia (two).
+Uzbekistan was the **best Eurasian performer** with eight medals, followed by Georgia (two).
 Azerbaijan and Kazakstan won one gold each.
 An AIN athlete (name adopted by the International Olympic Committee to allow the participation in the Paris 2024 Olympic Games of those athletes of Russian and Belarusian nationality who fulfilled the requirements imposed after the suspension of the Russian Olympic Committee and the Belarusian Olympic Committee) won a gold medal.

 Hungary was the country from Central and Eastern Europe that won the most gold medals (six), followed by Ukraine, Romania, Bulgaria, Serbia, and Czechia (three).